 What is income protection insurance, and do I need it?

-As well as more expensive income protection plans that will pay out all the way until retirement (if needed), there are also budget policies available, which will cover you for a shorter length of time, paying out a benefit for usually around one or two years.
+As well as more expensive income protection plans that will pay out long term - for example, they can be set up to cover you all the way until retirement (if needed); there are also budget policies available, which will cover you for a shorter length of time, paying out a benefit for usually around one or two years.
 This type of policy can come as cheap as £10 a month!

 Whichever you decide to purchase, it is so important to be fully honest when you apply for a policy, even if you have a pre-existing medical condition.
 While the vast, vast majority of claims do result in a payout, those that don’t are generally due to people not being honest in their policy application.